 Bess Streeter Aldrich

-Sadly, her husband died suddenly in 1925 leaving her a widow and single mother to 4 kids, ages 4 to 16 years.
+Sadly, her husband died suddenly in 1925 leaving her a widow and single mother to four children, ages 4 to 16 years.
 She realized that she would have to write to support them.
 Aldrich achieved the amazing feat of putting all of her children through college with earnings from the sale of her books and stories.

 House and Museum in Elmwood, Nebraska

-This is the second stop on our Nebraska Trail!
+This is the second stop on our Nebraska Author Adventures Trail!

 Rebecca Blake Beech